pontig/ing-sw-2023-pontiggia-pasini-reffo-perriello/README.md

 **Issues you could encounter**

-&emsp; *In all the following operating systems*
+&emsp; *In all the operating systems* - If you can not visualize correctly the images when playing on GUI

 Inside the folder 'MyShelfie' created before, insert:

 &emsp;&nbsp;i.
-The SDK folder can be downloaded following the instruction in the previous section (unzip it if necessary)
+The SDK folder that can be downloaded following the instruction in the previous section (unzip it if necessary)

 &emsp; **My Shelfie Server:**